itsKoz/Software-Development-Project/README.md

 # Software-Development-Project
-AP, GJ, IV, SZ's software development project for ICS3U, due on January 17th, 2022
+Hello everyone!

+This is where we can work on our software development project.
+The final report and presentation is due on January 17th, 2022, but we'll plan on finishing it by sometime November to December maximum.

 ## Ideas for a program/website that:
 helps organize your daily cycle with tips and advice